A silent procession of more than 30 students marched around the campus’s East Quad on Thursday before coming to a halt in front of the campus library.

-The march was attended by members of several campus student groups, such as the Puerto Rican Alliance and the Black and Latino Male Initiative.
+The march was attended by members of several campus student groups, such as the Brooklyn College Puerto Rican Alliance (PRA)and the Black and Latino Male Initiative.

 Opening remarks listed what they call the many atrocities the 15th century explorer committed, including the enslavement and genocide of indigenous people.
-In a prepared poem that was read, Columbus was also called a “weak-ass f—boy”.
+In a poem, Vice President of PRA, Carlos Cabeza called Columbus a “weak-ass f—boy”.